Marine application Tips & Instructions

 Re-Application Instructions

 Wash the boat and dry it well or let it dry on its own.
-Re-apply another thin coat of Restructure Marine Polish by hand just as you did the first year.
+Re-apply another thin coat of polish by hand or with a polisher.

-In addition to removing light oxidation, use the finishing compound to:
+In addition to removing light oxidation, use it to:

 - Remove scuff marks left from shoes or shore power cords